-Reference books such as specialized encyclopedias and dictionaries are great for finding what you need to support your thesis or to collect background material for your research.
-You can search our catalog from the Library homepage using your term combined with terms like "encyclopedias" or "handbooks" to pull up reference works (example: stress and encyclopedias).
+Specialized encyclopedias and dictionaries are great for finding and becoming familiar with a new topic and for background material.
+Search the Library homepage using your term combined with terms like "encyclopedias" or "handbooks" to pull up reference works (example: stress and encyclopedias).
 This also applies to "dictionaries" and "video".

 Tip: Knowing the vocabulary of the subject you are researching in very helpful.
 Scanning the index or table of contents of your textbook for unfamiliar words or reading an encyclopedia article about stress or sleep can give you options when you do a search in any database